MahmoudH2000/FunctionPlotter/README.md

 # Functionality
 the program takes a function from the user and plots it.

-It supports arithmatic operations lik +, -, *, /, ^.
+It supports arithmetic operations like +, -, *, /, ^.

-It also supports trigonometric & hyperbolic functions Please, note that if you want to use inverse trigonometric functions like $tan^{-1}$ use atan and same for the others.
+It also supports trigonometric & hyperbolic functions.
+Please, note that if you want to use inverse trigonometric functions like $tan^{-1}$ use atan and same for the others.

-The program also supports the natural logarith, Euler's number "e", and $\pi$
+The program also supports the natural logarithm, Euler's number "e", and $\pi$

 # GUI Layout
 ![image](https://user-images.githubusercontent.com/71590162/214874418-42a64f5b-fa62-4f0b-8dfe-5708cba049c8.png)